gcmt/vessel.nvim/README.md

 - `<space>` Cycle sorting type.
 It will be remembered once you close and reopen the window.
 - `a` Toggle showing *unlisted* buffers (`:bdelete`d buffers).

-**NOTE:** Don't be afraid to delete a buffer as you can still reopen it later by simply toggling *unlisted buffers* and re-editing the buffer.
-This will help keeping the buffer list clean and tidy.
+**NOTE:** Don't be afraid to delete buffers.
+You can still re-open the later by simply toggling *unlisted buffers* and re-editing them.
+This can help keeping the buffer list clean and tidy.
 On the other end, by wiping out the buffer you won't be able to reopen it directly from the buffer list and you'll need to use other means.
 See `:help :bdelete` and `:help :bwipeout` for the specific effects that each command has on buffers.

 ## API

 All *API* functions take a single optional `opts` table argument if you want to override the default options or every option you passed to the `setup` function.

-### Mark list API
+### Mark List API

 - `vessel.view_marks(opts, filter_func)` Show all *global* (uppercase) and *local* marks (lowercase).
 With the optional `filter_func` function argument you can filter out mark entries.
 - `vessel.view_local_marks(opts)` Show only *local* (lowercase) marks.